 Parents need to know what their kids are doing in cyberspace.
 The best way to find out is to ask.
 Unfortunately, children carefully keep cyberbullying from their parents, sometimes until it is too late.

-Children as young as nine years old are finding themselves harassed via blogs, Web sites, text messaging and instant messaging.
+Children as young as nine years old are finding themselves harassed via blogs, Web sites, text messaging, and instant messaging.
 And, many retaliate by becoming cyberbullies themselves.
 Talk to your children and even your older teens about safe Internet practices.
-Talk to them about cyberbulling to make sure that they are not a victim of cyberbullying -- or the actual cyberbully.
+Talk to them about cyberbullying to make sure that they are not a victim of cyberbullying -- or the actual cyberbully.

 Teaching kids how to respond to and when to ignore cyberbullying is crucial.
 Like its adult-version counterparts -- cyberstalking and harassment -- different motives and kinds of harassment require different responses.
 Some should be simply ignored and the sender blocked.
 Others should be reported to parents and teachers.
 And, in certain instances, the police have to get involved.